Tax Advantages of a Holding Company

 - Patent Licensing: IP and other patents may be boiled down by territory or industry.
 In such an instance, the property may be licensed for multiple reasons to various entities.

 - Tax Advantage: 100 percent owned subsidiaries may be treated as disregarded entities for tax reasons.
 This means that no different tax returns must be filed, yet limited liability and corporate safeguards can be maintained for business reasons.

 If you need more information on tax advantages of a holding company, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.